 You can always come back to the Page Manager to rename, reorder, add, or delete pages.
-Once you’ve set up your pages, click [GO BACK] to start adding content to your new pages.
+Once you’ve set up your pages, click [Back to site design] to add content to your new pages.

 Step 3: Adding Content to New Pages